For comprehensive details of parental leave, refer to Chapter 5 of circular 54/2019.

-Four weeks before the parental leave starts, the employer and teacher should sign the confirmation document at Appendix B of Chapter Six of the Terms and Conditions for Registered Teachers in Recognised Primary and Post Primary schools (Edition 2).
+At least four weeks before the parental leave starts, the employer and teacher should sign the confirmation document at Appendix B of Chapter Five of circular 54/2019.
 This document is legally binding.
-The teacher may revoke his/her application for parental leave any time until this document is signed.
+The teacher may revoke their application for parental leave any time until this document is signed.
 After the document is signed, the teacher’s parental leave may only be revoked with the agreement of all parties.

 Postponement of parental leave by employer

 The employer can postpone parental leave where granting it would have an adverse effect on the running of the school.
 Ordinarily, parental leave may only be postponed once.

 Where an employer decides to postpone parental leave, the teacher should be consulted and informed at least four weeks before they were due to start parental leave.
 The teacher should be offered an alternative date within six months of when the original parental leave was due to start.

 Where two parents of the same child work in the same school, it is possible to transfer 14 of the 22 weeks of parental leave to the other parent.
 This means that one parent can take 36 weeks of parental leave and the other can take eight, in respect of one child.

 If you have questions about parental leave, the INTO Query Line operates 9am – 5pm, Monday to Friday, on 01 804 7700.